Why is Tepid Water Important for Emergency Showers?

 ThermOmegaTech Launches New Safety and Maintenance Content at Safety Show ’23 in San Antonio

-ThermOmegaTech’s highest priority is safety, where we have developed tepid water solutions for emergency showers and eyewash stations to meet OSHA and ANSI requirements, and also prevent water lines from freezing or overheating to protect personnel and ensure a safe working environment.
+ThermOmegaTech’s highest priority is safety.
+We have developed tepid water solutions for emergency showers and eyewash stations to meet OSHA and ANSI requirements.
+We also prevent water lines from freezing or overheating to protect personnel and ensure a safe working environment.

 ThermOmegaTech recently attended the ASSP Safety Show in San Antonio, Texas, and launched new safety and maintenance content.
 Andy Reichlin, Industrial Sales Manager, and Tim McCollum, OEM, showcased their thermostatic solutions for maintenance and safety with the STVM® Washdown StationTherm-O-Mix® Tepid Water Delivery StationESS Tepid Water Heater, and Thermal Relief Valves for pumps.